do-jonathan4/lfz-m1/exercises/css-resets/README.md

 ### Submitting Your Solution

 When your solution is complete, change directories to the root of your lessons repository.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- Why are CSS resets helpful for cross browser compatibility?
-- Why is it important to be mindful of what you reset with your CSS resets?
-- What is an argument against using CSS resets?